Vim registers: The basics and beyond

 You can think of registers as a bunch of spaces in memory that

-vim uses to store some text.
-Each of these spaces has a identifier, so it can be accessed later.
+store some text.
+Each of these spaces have a identifier, so it can be accessed

 The basic usage